Traton: History

 In August 2018, Volkswagen Truck & Bus was renamed Traton AG.
 The company used this new name at the IAA 2018 press conference with the tagline "Transforming Transportation".
 Followed by the transformation into a European company (Societas Europaea or SE) in December 2018, the company was renamed Traton SE.
 The name stands for TRAnsformation, TRAnsportation, TRAdition, TONnage and always “ON”.

-On June 28, 2019, Traton was listed at the Frankfurt and Stockholm stock exchange.
+On 28 June 2019, Traton was listed at the Frankfurt and Stockholm stock exchange.
 The placement price for the dual listing was set at 27.00 euros per share.
 About 57,500,000 ordinary bearer shares from Volkswagen AG's holdings were placed with investors, 11.5% of Traton's share capital.
 Volkswagen raised 1.55 billion euros.

 In 2018, Volkswagen Truck & Bus and Hino Motors announced a wide-ranging strategic partnership for activities including procurement, technologies, and logistics.
 In November 2019, they established a procurement joint venture called Hino and Traton Global Procurement, with 51% of it owned by Traton and 49% by Hino.
 By 2023, the partnership was terminated.

-On January 30, 2020, Traton announced a proposal to purchase all outstanding shares in Navistar.
+On 30 January 2020, Traton announced a proposal to purchase all outstanding shares in Navistar.

 In February 2020, Traton announced that it intended to absorb MAN SE by merging to simplify Traton's overall structure.
 As a result of the merger, MAN Truck & Bus SE, Scania AB, and Volkswagen Caminhões e Ônibus were to become wholly owned direct subsidiaries of Traton.
 The merging of the MAN company into Traton was completed in August 2021.

 In September 2020, Traton formed a partnership with TuSimple, a self-driving trucking technology company, to co-develop level-4 autonomous trucks by equipping Traton's Scania trucks with automated vehicle technology.
 As part of this new partnership, Traton has invested in TuSimple.
 The respective development agreement between the companies was ended in December 2022.

-On July 1, 2021, Traton successfully completed its takeover of Navistar.
+On 1 July 2021, Traton successfully completed its takeover of Navistar.

-On May 18, 2022, Volkswagen Caminhões e Ônibus announced it was changing its corporate name to Volkswagen Truck and Bus, one of its parent's former names.
+On 18 May 2022, Volkswagen Caminhões e Ônibus announced it was changing its corporate name to Volkswagen Truck and Bus, one of its parent's former names.

-On September 25, 2024, Traton subsidiary Navistar announced its rebranding to International Motors, LLC, effective October 1, 2024.
+On 25 September 2024, Traton subsidiary Navistar announced its rebranding to International Motors, LLC, effective 1 October 2024.
 The company also introduced a new logo and corporate identity as part of the transition.
+Traton subsidiary Scania opened a new plant in Rugao, China, in October 2025.
+According to media reports, Scania is the first western OEM to run a factory in China that is entirely foreign-owned.